Optimal Stopping Methodology for the Secretary Problem with Random Queries: Simplified Form of the Optimal Components

-\begin{remark} Being able to query does not necessarily guarantee that the success probability can approach the value 1.
-This limit is accessible only in the case of an infallible genie.
-Unfortunately, when responses may be wrong, we can improve the success probability but we can only reach a maximal value which is strictly smaller than 1 even if we query with every sample (i.e.~$K=n$).
-To see this fact consider for example the extreme case where the genie outputs $M=2$ values with uniform probabilities $\p(1)=\p(2)=\q(1)=\q(2)=0.5$.
+\begin{remark} Being able to query does not necessarily guarantee a success probability that approaches 1.
+This limit is attainable only in the case of an infallible expert.
+Unfortunately, when responses may be wrong, we can improve the success probability but we can only reach a maximal value which is strictly smaller than 1 even if we query with every object (i.e.~$K=n$).
+To see this fact consider the extreme case where the expert outputs $M=2$ values with uniform probabilities $\p(1)=\p(2)=\q(1)=\q(2)=0.5$.
 It is clear that responses under this probabilistic model are completely useless for any number of queries.
-Hence, we expect the resulting optimum scheme to be equivalent to the classical secretary problem (with no queries) which, as we recall \cite{GM1}, enjoys a success probability that approximates the value $e^{-1}\approx0.3679$ for large $n$.
-Under the probabilistic response model, in order to experience success probabilities that approach 1, we \textit{conjecture} that we must allow multiple queries per sample and a maximal number $K$ of queries which exceeds the number of samples, that is, $K>n$.
-Of course, again, we need to exclude the uniform probability model because it continues to be equivalent to the classical secretary problem with no queries even when multiple queries per sample are possible. \end{remark}
+Hence, we expect the resulting optimal scheme to be equivalent to the classical secretary problem (with no queries) which (see \cite{GM}) enjoys a success probability that approximates the value $e^{-1}\approx0.3679$ for large $n$.
+Under the probabilistic response model, in order to experience success probabilities that approach 1, we \textit{conjecture} that we must allow multiple queries per object and a maximal number $K$ of queries which exceeds the number of objects, that is, $K>n$.
+Of course, again, we need to exclude the uniform probability model because it continues to be equivalent to the classical secretary problem with no queries even when multiple queries per object are permitted. \end{remark}

+\begin{remark} One of our reviewers suggested a very interesting alternative to optimally decide whether to stop or continue after each query.
+Without loss of generality we may assume that the likelihood ratios satisfy $\frac{\p(1)}{\q(1)}\geq\frac{\p(2)}{\q(2)}\geq\cdots\geq\frac{\p(M)}{\q(M)}$.
+Indeed this is always possible by numbering the expert responses according to the rank of their corresponding likelihood ratios.
+Clearly a larger ratio implies a higher likelihood for the object to be the best.
+For combinations of $t$ and $k$ let us define the threshold sequence $\{m_t^k\}$

+Suppose now that we have followed the optimal strategy and we are at the $k$-th querying time $\T_k$ with the expert responding with $\zeta_{\T_k}$.
+We can then propose the following alternative termination rule: Stop when $\zeta_{\T_k}\leq m_{\T_k}^k$ and continue to the next query if $\zeta_{\T_k}> m_{\T_k}^k$.
+Under the assumption of the monotonicity of the likelihood ratios we can show that the two termination rules, namely the one presented here and the optimal depicted in Table\,\ref{tab:1} produce exactly the same decisions regarding stopping after querying.
+With the help of the monotonicity properties of $\{\A_t^k\}$ established in Lemma\,\ref{lem:3}, we can also demonstrate that the threshold sequence $\{m_t^k\}$ is non-decreasing in $t$ and $k$. \end{remark}